jakebutler/content-style-guide/README.md

 **Affect/Effect**

 Affect as a verb means to have an influence on.
 Effect as a verb means to bring about our cause.
-They can't be used interchangeably. *(Examples: Her work was sorely affected by the size of her desk.* BUT *She began feeling the effects of the smoke right away.)*
+They cannot be used interchangeably. *(Examples: Her work was sorely affected by the size of her desk.* BUT *She began feeling the effects of the smoke right away.)*

 Affect as a noun refers to immediate expressions of emotion.
 Unless your topic is psychology, you will rarely need to use the noun affect.